wxt-dev/wxt/docs/storage.md

 Internally, this uses a metadata property called `v` to track the value's current version.
 :::

-In this case, we thought that the ignored website list might change in the future, and were able to setup a versioned storage item from the start.
+In this case, we thought that the ignored website list might change in the future, and were able to set up a versioned storage item from the start.

-Realistically, you won't know a item needs versioned until you need to change it's schema.
+Realistically, you won't know an item needs versioning until you need to change its schema.
 Thankfully, it's simple to add versioning to an unversioned storage item.

 When a previous version isn't found, WXT assumes the version was `1`.
 That means you just need to set `version: 2` and add a migration for `2`, and it will just work!

-Lets look at the same ignored websites example from before, but start with an unversioned item this time:
+Let's look at the same ignored websites example from before, but start with an unversioned item this time:

 :::code-group